 In 2006, Imam Muhammad Ndiaye founded Al-Haqq Foundation on the Westside of Indianapolis.
 Al-Haqq Foundation began as Indianapolis’ first Qur’an school and focuses on different sciences in Islam.
 The weekend school services children in the field of Qur’an memorization, tajweed, Arabic and more.

 Al-Haqq Foundation also provides free weekly classes for adults on Fiqh, Arabic and Siraa, etc. Imam Muhammad’s previous vibrant speaking abilities resulted in a high demand for him to return to the mimbar again.
 This resulted in Al-Haqq Foundation blossoming into a Masjid, as well as a Qur’an school.
 Through its popularity, Al-Haqq Foundation outgrew two previous locations and currently hosts approximately 500 worshippers for salatul ju’muah.
 Imam Muhammad Ndiaye has held the position of Imam for several congregations thus far.
 He has also given khutbas and lectures all across the country.
 May Allah bless our Imam and continue to guide him, ameen.

 Board Member Contact List

-These members have been voted in to represent the while community of Masjid Al-Haqq Foundation on December 19, 2014 by the general assembly.
-If you have questions, concerns, or comments, please contact the appropriate board member.
+These members have been voted in to represent the while community of Masjid Al-Haqq Foundation by the general assembly.
+If you have questions, concerns, or comments, please contact the appropriate Board Member.